AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 The method `initializeNbOfNeurons:nbOfWeights:using:` accepts three arguments.
 The first one, `nbOfNeurons` is an integer value and represents the number of neurons the layer should contains.
 The second argument, `nbOfWeights`, is an integer that indicates the number of weights each neuron should have.
 This number of weights reflects the number of input values the layer is accepting.
 The last argument, `random`, is a random number generator.
 As in the previous chapter, using a random number generator is useful to make the behavior deterministic.
 This random generator will be useful to initialize each individual neuron.

 The method first sets the learning rate to `0.1`, and creates `nbOfNeurons` different neurons, each having `nbOfWeights` weight values.
 Each weight is a random number between -2 and +2.
 The expression `random next` produces a random number within 0 and 1.
 Multiplying it by 4 and subtracting 2 produces a value between -2 and +2.
-Each neuron has a sigmoid activation function.
+Each neuron has a sigmoid activation function thanks to the message `sigmoid`.

 Forward feeding the layer is an essential operation.
-It consists in feeding each neurons and forwarding the values to the next layer.
+It consists in feeding each neuron and forwarding the values to the next layer.
 We define the method `feed:` as:

 ```Smalltalk
 NeuronLayer>>feed: someInputValues